To receive a TEACH Grant

 To maintain eligibility after college

-To receive a TEACH Grant*, you must meet the following criteria:
+To receive a Federal TEACH Grant, you must meet the following criteria:

 - Elementary Reading and Literacy (PreK–6)